Indoor Climate Dashboard based on the ZENNER Datahub Part 1: An Implementation Example

 • > 65 dB → loud

-Outlook on Part 2: Technical Implementation
+Part 2: Technical implementation

 PS: We look forward to a lively exchange with you on this topic.
 What do you think of the approach chosen here with the QR Code?
 Does your company have indoor climate monitoring for meeting rooms and if so, how was the whole thing implemented there?
 Leave us a comment 🙂